-There is an increasing need to address the diverse risks facing our public water supply, including climate change, emerging contaminants, and aging infrastructure.
-In order for the public and elected representatives to adequately address these challenges, it is necessary that they possess scientific understanding of natural and engineered water systems and their interconnections, as well as understanding of the social, political, and economic context that the water systems are situated in.
+There is increasing need to address the diverse risks facing our public water supply and natural water resources on which we depend.
+These risks include, but are not limited to, climate change, emerging contaminants, and aging infrastructure.
+In order for the public and elected representatives to adequately address these challenges, it is necessary that they possess scientific understanding of natural and engineered water systems and their interconnections, as well as understanding of the social, political, and economic context in which water systems are situated.
 Current K-12 science standards mention water primarily in learning about the water cycle and do not consistently carry ideas about water through grade levels or to subject areas beyond Earth science.
 There is an opportunity to become more interdisciplinary in our approach to teaching concepts relevant to water resource management.

-- Engage with Cornell students and the City of Ithaca to increase water literacy on campus and in the community
+- Engage with Cornell students, the City of Ithaca, and statewide stakeholders to increase water literacy on campus and in NY communities.

 - Year of Water (2019-2020)